ilopezgp/Lagrange/index.md

 image: prof_pic.jpg
 ---

 I am a PhD candidate at the California Institute of Technology, working with Tapio Schneider and J&ouml;rn Callies.
 My research focuses on climate modeling and prediction, physical oceanography and atmospheric dynamics.
-I am also part of the Climate Modeling Alliance ([CliMA](https://clima.caltech.edu)).
+I am also part of the Climate Modeling Alliance ([CliMA](https://clima.caltech.edu)) and the [Resnick Sustainability Institute at Caltech](http://resnick.caltech.edu).

 Prior to this, I studied Aerospace Engineering at Universidad Polit&eacute;cnica de Madrid (BSc) and ISAE-SUPAERO (MSc).
 I am broadly interested in mathematical modeling of physical systems.
 Mathematical models can help us understand and predict the behavior of physical systems that have a direct impact on society, such as weather and climate.